samuele-cozzi-io/website/content/posts/2024/2024-my-prompts/index.md

 > You are an experienced creative writer.
 Write a [length] [genre] about [topic].
 Tone: [tone].
 Include [elements: characters/themes]

 **Why it works:** Role + clear constraints (length, tone, setting) + one concrete image to anchor the story.

-**Expected output:** A polished short piece with a clear mood and an evocative closing line.

 ---